chefkjd/MixSplitR/README.md

 1. Place audio files from your personal collection in the MixSplitR folder (supports WAV, FLAC, MP3, M4A, OGG, AAC, WMA, AIFF, OPUS)
 2. Run MixSplitR.exe
-3. Enter ACRCloud credentials (first run only)
+3. Enter ACRCloud credentials on first run only
+   - A `config.json` file will be created in the same folder as the executable with your API keys
+   - **This file must stay in the same folder as MixSplitR.exe** - the program needs it to function
+   - **Keep this file private** - never share it or upload it to public repositories
+   - These credentials are stored locally and reused for all future runs
 4. Wait for Phase 1 (smart detection & splitting) and Phase 2 (identification & organization)
 5. Find your organized music library in `My_Music_Library` folder
 6. Enjoy your perfectly tagged personal music collection!

+**Security Note**: If you need to move MixSplitR to a different computer or folder, you **must** copy the `config.json` file along with the executable - they must remain in the same folder for the program to work.
+Just remember to keep the config file secure and never share it publicly!

 ---

 ##  Version History

 **v6.3.1** - Current version
--added multi-format support (WAV, FLAC, MP3, M4A, OGG, AAC, WMA, AIFF, OPUS)
+- Added multi-format support (WAV, FLAC, MP3, M4A, OGG, AAC, WMA, AIFF, OPUS)

 **v6.3**
 - Smart track detection (automatically detects single tracks vs mixes)